brunotarghetta/BCRTest/README.md

 # BCRTest
-This is a fist Ionic App
+This is a fist Ionic App.
+Working